About

 Source · Learn more · Ingredient & Quality TransparencyThe truth

-Companies use "proprietary blends" to hide ingredient amounts.
-You might get 1% active ingredient and 99% cheap filler — and legally, they don't have to tell you.
+Companies use "proprietary blends" to list ingredients without disclosing individual amounts.
+The label may not reveal the exact dose of each active ingredient — and legally, it doesn't have to.
 PharmaGuide decomposes these blends and estimates per-ingredient ranges.

 - 23,000 ER visits per year